ollieh-m/CV/README.md

 ##<a name="Other">Other...</a>

-I write songs on the guitar occassionally, and play drums in two covers bands.
+I write songs on the guitar occasionally, and play drums in two covers bands.
 I meditate by practicing paraddidles and double-stroke rolls to a metronome.

 I have a puppy whippet called Mabel who's started track racing.
 I run a bit as well.
 But I can't keep up.